Department of Economics and Finance

 Institutions today face both the challenge and the opportunity of big data.
 This course is designed for business students to build knowledge of data mining using Python.
 Upon the completion of this course, students will be able to apply multiple data mining techniques, such as linear models, Discriminant Analysis, Support Vector Machines, k-Nearest Neighbors, Regression Trees, and Neural Nets, to make predictions and classification.

-Pre / Co requisites: FIN 385 requires prerequisites of FIN 336 and a minimum 2.50 cumulative GPA.
+FIN 385 Prerequisite: Successful completion of FIN 336, with minimum grade of D-, and minimum 2.50 cumulative GPA.

 Distance education offering may be available.